Virtual Clinic Videos

 expansion."
 Brian explains how he made these decisions,

-which resulted in modeling Flatbush Avenue in Brooklyn,
+which resulted in modeling Flatbush Avenue in Brooklyn, and

-operations, benchwork construction, including simple
+benchwork construction, including simple construction of

-with many photos and diagrams.
+and diagrams.
 View Clinic

 Backdrops — Brian Sheron, MMR